Check Compensation

 • If the airline goes out of business, it could be worth nothing.

-• You could unknowingly waive your right to proper compensation.
+• You could unknowingly waive your right to the statutory compensation you're legally owed.

-We’ve heard from passengers who accepted a voucher in the moment, only to later find they couldn’t use it when they needed it, or that it didn’t cover the routes they fly.
+Passengers who accepted a voucher in the moment frequently find that it couldn't be used when they needed it or that it didn't cover the routes they fly.

-Yes, occasionally.
-If you travel frequently with that airline, and the voucher is more generous than the standard cash amount, and comes with no silly restrictions, it might be worth considering.
-Just be sure to read the fine print and make a clear-eyed decision.
+Sometimes, yes.
+If you fly frequently with that airline, the voucher is more generous than the statutory cash amount, and it comes with no meaningful restrictions, it may genuinely be worth considering.
+Read the fine print carefully before deciding.

-But if you only travel now and then, or just want the freedom to spend your compensation however you choose, cash is usually the better option.
+But if you travel occasionally, or simply want the freedom to spend your compensation as you choose, cash is almost always the better option.

-If your flight delay might qualify for compensation but you’re unsure what to do next:
+If your flight delay might qualify for compensation and you're deciding what to do:

 • Save your boarding pass and any confirmation emails.

-• Note the actual arrival time at your destination.
+• Note your actual arrival time at the final destination.

-• Politely ask the airline staff what caused the delay.
+• Politely ask the airline what caused the delay.

-• Decline a voucher if you’d prefer cash.
-Remember, it’s your choice.
+• Decline a voucher if you'd prefer cash, as it is your right to do so.

 Tools to Help You Out